 How to Grow a Nation

 2016 fast forward to NOW: Are you watching the Democratic National Convention?
-I'm obsessed with the whole political scene, even more than in 2008 when I wrote post on the magnitude of electing the first African American President.
+I'm obsessed with the whole political scene, even more than in 2008 when I wrote a post on the magnitude of electing the first African American President.
 It was snowing the day of the inauguration.
 I remember it well.
 I put on a white hat and gloves with a teal scarf around my neck and went for a walk, excited about the dawning of a new day for our country.

 Eight years later, things have turned downright bizarre.
 When the current President's own brother pledges to vote for the opposite party in the upcoming election and the Republican past presidents won't endorse the Republican nominee, you can sense how divided we have become.
 At this moment I am perfectly at peace with the fact that the "party" doesn't matter to me.
 I am having my own party and asking myself these questions: Who is moral?
 Who is ready to lead?
 Who is experienced?
 Who would I trust with the the nuclear button?
 Who is simply a good person, an honest person?